Edinburgh Airport is located in the Ingliston area of Edinburgh, Scotland, and is located 5.8 miles west of the city centre.

 Getting to Edinburgh Airport

 Edinburgh Airport is about eight miles west of the city centre.
 The entrance is reached from the A8 Glasgow Road, and is close to the M8 and M9 motorways.
+The airport is also within access from the M90 motorway via the Queensferry Crossing.
 The Sat Nav postcode is EH12 9DN

 Operators including National Express and Scottish Citylink run services to and from Edinburgh's main bus station in Elder Street.
 Some services also call at Waverley Bridge (for connections to the Airlink 100 airport service).
 Additionally, some long-distance buses and coaches call at Ferrytoll Park and Ride.